BassBoulder/GoM/README.md

 v0.1.8.6--Feb24 Changelog: "SELL & TRADE"
 * SORTED - #109 PDW holster walking not v3
 * SORTED - #110 Issue with not being able to click on the Throw & Sell Widgets
+* SORTED - #128 Bug with not being able to pull information for Offered Items Widget
 ------------------------------------------------------------------------------------
 v0.1.8.5--Jan24 Changelog: "STORAGE & ART"
 * SORTED - #82 Fix Stamina Item usage bug